When dangerous goods are transported, special guidelines apply. When does a transport count as a dangerous goods transport?

 The cost of transporting hazardous goods also depends on what goods are being transported and in what quantities (transporting a pallet of batteries is cheaper than transporting fuel rods).
 It may also be necessary to comply with additional legal regulations such as the Chemicals Prohibition Ordinance in addition to hazardous goods law.

-In order to see through the jungle of regulations and to avoid costly mistakes in the transport of dangerous goods, ProSafeCon offers experts around the topic of dangerous goods transport.
+In order to see through the jungle of regulations and to avoid costly mistakes in the transportation ProSafeCon offers experts around that topic.